-There is a growing population of folks who believe marijuana should be governed by the same laws as alcohol and tobacco.
+There is a growing population of folks who believe cannabis should be governed by the same laws as alcohol and tobacco.
 Seems fair and plausible, right?
-While marijuana is making strides toward a legal and cultural mainstream, its legalization also raises a conflict that has the potential to disrupt, even end, careers: workplace drug policies vs. the legal use of cannabis.
-New laws regarding cannabis did not take into account whether employers can terminate employees who use marijuana legally.
+While weed is making strides toward a legal and cultural mainstream, its legalization also raises a conflict that has the potential to disrupt, even end, careers: workplace drug policies vs. the legal use of cannabis.
+New laws regarding cannabis did not take into account whether employers can terminate employees who use cannabis legally.
 And so, this conundrum is a phenomenon few of us anticipated.

 Generally speaking, most companies will not terminate an employee for consuming alcohol after work—perhaps even on their lunch hour.
 Doesn’t it then seem absurd for a law-abiding citizen to lose their job for using a substance that they are permitted by law to use and that has proven in many cases to be safer than alcohol?

-Fighting for the right to use legal marijuana?
+Fighting for the right to use legal cannabis?

 With most employers’ commercial insurance policies governed by the carrier’s underwriting guidelines, proven workplace drug use—on-the-job or off-duty—would most certainly have the potential to place any claims under close scrutiny, raise premiums, and/or even nullify employers’ coverages.